ChenQiqian/learn-notes/docs/ielts/writing/task1.md

     + From one side to another，similar or different between them？
     + similarity / differennce(grouping)

 3. [Dynamic]General Trends: up or down?

 4. [Static]What about your data group?
+    + connection between data groups

 ### Step2: Grouping & Step3 : Analysis